This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 4. Packaging management

-Proper packaging management is crucial in reverse logistics to protect, and transport returned items efficiently.
-Retailers should consider sustainable packaging solutions that minimize material waste while ensuring product safety during return logistics.
-Strategic packaging management reduces costs, optimizes logistics operations, and enhances environmental sustainability.
+Proper package management is crucial in reverse logistics to protect and efficiently transport returned items.
+Retailers should consider sustainable packaging solutions that minimize material waste while ensuring product safety during the return logistics process.

 5. Unsold goods